postmannen/actress/README.md

 If the DstNode field of an event is set, the event can be sent to the remote node using the ETRemote process if an ETRemote process has been started, and a etRemoteFunc has been defined for it.
 If no value is set in the DstNode field, the event will be processed locally.

+How this works is that when the routing logic notices that the DstNode field is set, it will create a new event of type ETRemote, and put the original even in the NextEvent field of the new ETRemote event, and the event is added to the queue with the AddEvent method of the Actress.
+Tip, check the [NextEvent](#nextevent) section for more information about the NextEvent field.

+The ETRemote process will then receive the event, and we can take the original event that we find in the NextEvent field, use that, and send it to the remote node using the for example DstNode field as the topic.

 The actress.ETRemote event type is already defined in the actress package, but no etRemoteFunc is defined for it.
 It is up to the programmer to define an etRemoteFunc and start the ETRemote process.

 ### A high level overview of how registering and starting an ETRemote process works